GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 Now the heading text does a little satisfying slide across to make space for the back button.

 {% Aside %}
-Page transitions use a flat structure.
+View transitions use a flat structure.
 In the real DOM, the heading text was in the header.
-But, during the transition, their respective `::page-transition-container`s are siblings.
+But, during the transition, their respective `::view-transition-container`s are siblings.
 This is really handy when animating items from one container to another, as you don't need to worry about clipping from parent elements.
 {% endAside %}

 ## Debugging transitions

-Since Shared Element Transitions are built on top of CSS animations, the animations panel in Chrome Dev Tools is great for debugging transitions.
+Since View Transitions are built on top of CSS animations, the animations panel in Chrome Dev Tools is great for debugging transitions.

 Using the animations panel, you can pause the next animation, then scrub back and forth through the animation.
 During this, the transition pseudo-elements can be found in the elements panel.